CoEDL/elpiscloud/gui/README.md

 - Package manager: Yarn
 - Language: TypeScript

+Things that still need to be set up: tslint, react-router, a proper GUI framework.

 ## Step 1: Add yarn

 Create this directory and initialise the project with `yarn`.